A dodecic surface with 320 cusps: Abstract

 \section{Abstract}

-We construct a degree $12$ homogeneous invariant of the complex reflection group $G_{29}$ (in Shephard-Todd's notation) whose associated surface has 320 singularities of type $A_2$, improving previous records for dodecic surfaces.
+We construct a degree $12$ homogeneous invariant of the complex reflection group $G_{29}$ (in Shephard-Todd's notation) whose associated surface has 320 singularities of type $A_2$, thereby improving previous records for dodecic surfaces.

-For $X$ a type of isolated surface singularity, and for $d \ge 1$, let $\mu_X(d)$ denote the maximal number of singularities of type $X$ a surface of degree $d$ in $\Pb^3(\CM)$ might have.
-It is a classical question to determine $\mu_X(d)$.
+For a type $X$ of isolated surface singularity, and for $d \ge 1$, let $\mu_X(d)$ denote the maximal number of singularities of type $X$ a surface of degree $d$ in $\Pb^3(\CM)$ might have.
+Determining $\mu_X(d)$ is a classical problem.
 The exact value is known only in a few cases (for instance for $X=A_1$ and $d \le 6$) but there have been many works for trying to give upper and lower bounds for $\mu_X(d)$.
-For quotient singularities, and for $d$ even or $d \ge 14$, the best upper bounds are given by Miyaoka~\cite{miyaoka}.
+For quotient singularities, and for $d$ even or $d \ge 14$, the best-known upper bounds are given by Miyaoka~\cite{miyaoka}.

 Lower bounds are obtained by constructing explicit examples of surfaces of degree $d$ with many singularities.
 For type $A$ singularities and for any $d$, lower bounds have been obtained by several authors~\cite[\!\dots]{chmutov, labs these, labs Aj, escudero1,escudero2,escudero3}.
 In small degrees and in type $A_1$, some exceptional examples give better lower bounds (see the works of Togliatti~\cite{togliatti}, Barth~\cite{barth}, Endra\ss~\cite{endrass}, Labs~\cite{labs these, labs}, Sarti~\cite{sarti 0,sarti 1,sarti},...).